Prismatic Steenrod operations and arithmetic duality on Brauer groups

-A few years later, Tate's 1966 Bourbaki seminar \cite{Tate66} generalized the Birch and Swinnerton--Dyer Conjecture to abelian varieties and formulated its geometric analogue -- now called the \emph{Artin--Tate Conjecture} -- for a smooth, proper, geometrically connected surface $X$ over a finite field $k$ of characteristic $p$.
-Moreover, Tate conjectured that there should be an analogous symplectic form on the \emph{Brauer group} $\Br(X) := \rH^2_{\et}(X; \G_m)$, a torsion and conjecturally finite abelian group which is closely connected to the Tate--Shafarevich group.\footnote{For example, work of Milne \cite{Milne75, Milne86} and Kato--Trihan \cite{KT} shows that the finiteness of $\Br(X)$, for all $X$, is equivalent to finiteness of the Tate--Shafarevich group plus the Birch and Swinnerton-Dyer Conjecture for all Jacobian varieties over function fields.} This conjecture has been studied in many works over the decades since, notably \cite{Manin67, Manin86, Urabe96, LLR05, Feng20}, and in this paper we will settle its remaining open cases.
+A few years later, Tate's 1966 Bourbaki seminar \cite{Tate66} generalized the Birch and Swinnerton-Dyer Conjecture to abelian varieties and formulated its geometric analogue -- now called the \emph{Artin--Tate Conjecture} -- for a smooth, proper, geometrically connected surface $X$ over a finite field $k$ of characteristic $p$.
+Moreover, Tate conjectured that there should be an analogous symplectic form on the \emph{Brauer group} $\Br(X) := \rH^2_{\et}(X; \G_m)$, a torsion abelian group, conjecturally finite, which is closely connected to the Tate--Shafarevich group.\footnote{For example, work of Milne \cite{Milne75, Milne86} and Kato--Trihan \cite{KT} shows that the finiteness of $\Br(X)$, for all $X$, is equivalent to finiteness of the Tate--Shafarevich group plus the Birch and Swinnerton-Dyer Conjecture for all Jacobian varieties over function fields.} This conjecture has been studied in many works over the decades since, notably \cite{Manin67, Manin86, Urabe96, LLR05, Feng20}, and in this paper we will settle its remaining open cases.